2025–26 Leicester City F.C. season: August

 Cifuentes' side kicked off their Championship campaign with a 2–1 home win over Sheffield Wednesday on 10 August 2025.
 Wednesday scored first, through a first half goal from Nathaniel Chalobah.
-However, Jannik Vestergaard and Wout Faes both scored crucial goals in the 2nd half to earn Leicester a 2–1 win.
+However, Jannik Vestergaard and Wout Faes both scored crucial goals in the second half to earn Leicester a 2–1 win.

-On 13 August 2025, Leicester kicked off their EFL Cup campaign with an away game against EFL League One side Huddersfield Town as their first-round tie.
+On 13 August, Leicester kicked off their EFL Cup campaign with an away game against EFL League One side Huddersfield Town as their first-round tie.
 Leicester drew the game 2–2 in normal regulation time, however lost 3–2 on penalties to Huddersfield, after Jordan Ayew, Bilal El Khannouss and Kasey McAteer missed their penalties.

-Then, on 16 August 2025, Leicester played their second away game of the season against Preston North End, where they had won 0–3 on 29 April 2024 to clinch the 2023–24 EFL Championship title.
+Then, on 16 August, Leicester played their second away game of the season against Preston North End, where they had won 3–0 on 29 April 2024 to clinch the 2023–24 EFL Championship title.
 They lost the game 2–1, after Tottenham Hotspur loanee Alfie Devine scored in the 7th minute to make it 1–0 to the hosts.
-Then, in the 2nd half, Jeremy Monga scored an equaliser, to make it 1–1, and become the Championship's youngest goal scorer, at 16 years and 37 days of age.
+Then, in the second half, Jeremy Monga scored an equaliser and become the Championship's youngest goalscorer at 16 years and 37 days of age.
 However, the hosts found a late winner through Milutin Osmajić and won the game 2–1.

 The following Saturday, on 23 August 2025, Leicester played their third consecutive and third away game of the season against Charlton Athletic.
-They won the game 0–1, courtesy of an Abdul Fatawu screamer.
+They won the game 1–0 courtesy of a 2nd half Abdul Fatawu goal in the 48th minute.

 On 29 August 2025, Leicester returned to the King Power Stadium and welcomed Birmingham City for another Championship clash.
-Leicester won the game 2–0, thanks to an early 1st half Abdul Fatawu goal in the 8th minute, after which in the 2nd half, substitute Ricardo Pereira scored the 2nd goal in the 88th minute, which was provided by Jeremy Monga, to win the game 2–0.
+Leicester won the game 2–0, thanks to an early first half Abdul Fatawu goal in the 8th minute, after which in the second half, substitute Ricardo Pereira scored the 2nd goal in the 88th minute, which was provided by Jeremy Monga, to win the game 2–0.

-Leicester had played 5 games in August, winning 3 (against Sheffield Wednesday, Charlton Athletic and Birmingham City), drew 1 (against Huddersfield Town in the EFL Cup but was subsequently knocked out in a penalty shootout), and lost 1 (against Preston North End).
-They achieved 9 points in August.
+Leicester had played five games in August, winning three (against Sheffield Wednesday, Charlton Athletic and Birmingham City), drawing one (against Huddersfield Town in the EFL Cup but was subsequently knocked out in a penalty shootout), and losing one (against Preston North End).

-By the end of August, Leicester had played 4 Championship games, won 3, lost 1, had 9 points, and were 4th in the Championship table, 1 point off 2nd place, occupied by West Bromwich Albion at the time.
+By the end of August, Leicester had played four Championship games, won three, lost one, had nine points, and were 4th in the Championship table, one point off 2nd place, occupied by West Bromwich Albion at the time.